 - 1. The Thesis defence is public and will be announced as such. - 2.
 The duration of the exam is 60 minutes including a presentation of not more than 20 minutes by the student, followed by a discussion of not more than 30 minutes.
 This is followed by a short retreat for discussion of the mark by the Thesis Assessment Board and feedback to the student. - 3.
-The Chair ensures that all members of the TAB get a chance to ask their questions in the discussion, starting with guestions from the reviewer. - 4.
-In asking for the opinion of the TAB members on the final mark, the Chair brings in his/her opinion last - 5.
-At present (with the current cohort not yet being Joined Degree), the marks are given in the system of the University where the thesis is written.
-That means the following marking table is used:
+The Chair ensures that all members of the TAB get a chance to ask their questions in the discussion, starting with questions from the reviewer. - 4.
+When asking for the opinion of the TAB members on the final mark, the Chair brings in his/her opinion last. - 5.
+The marks are given in the Joined degree marking scale (which is based on the TU Munich scale):

-Definition TUW UT/ITC TUD TUM
+Definition TUM

-Very good 1 10 9 1.0 1.3 1.0 1.3
+Very good 1.0 1.3

-Good 2 8 1.7 2.0 2.3 1.7 2.0 2.3
+Good 1.7 2.0 2.3

-Satisfactory 3 7 2.7 3.0 3.3 2.7 3.0 3.3
+Satisfactory 2.7 3.0 3.3

-Sufficient 4 6 3.7 4.0 3.7 4.0
+Sufficient 3.7 4.0

-Fail 5 Fail (no mark) 5.0 5.0 4.7 4.3
+Fail 5.0